Dog Sees God: Confessions of a Teenage Blockhead: Plot

 A few days later, Matt, Tricia, Marcy, and Van eat lunch together and are all stunned at what happened at the party.
 Matt vows to make Beethoven pay for "fucking with [his] best friend's head."
 Meanwhile, CB and Beethoven argue over whether or not they should be in a relationship.
 CB leaves disappointed but hopeful for the future between them.
 Matt then enters and threatens Beethoven to stay away from CB.
 Beethoven refuses, calls him by his old nickname, Pig-Pen, and implies he knows Matt's "secret": that Matt has repressed homosexual feelings for CB.
 This angers Matt, who slams the piano top over Beethoven's hands, breaking them.
 During class later on, CB's friends take turns sharing fond memories of Beethoven, who had committed suicide (Matt, meanwhile, was suspended from school for a week).
 However, knowing they all bullied Beethoven, CB berates them for pretending that they actually cared about him.

 CB receives a letter from his pen pal.
 In the letter, he tells CB that he must keep strong, even in rough times.
 It also mentions a boy "who plays piano just like [CB's] friend" that moved in near the pen pal, that "he's had a tough life, but things are better for him, now," and that he found a dog who likes to sing along to the piano (like CB's dog did, alluding that Beethoven is now caring for CB's dog in the afterlife).
 The letter is signed "CS", an allusion to Peanuts creator Charles M. Schulz.

 Intellectual property

 Dog Sees God is a parody, and has not been authorized or approved in any manner by the Charles M. Schulz Estate or United Features Syndicate, which have no responsibility for its content.

-Development and Production history
+Development and production history

-Dog Sees God was first presented as a reading on May 3, 2004, at the Barrow Street Theatre.
-It was directed by Anthony Barrile and produced by Sorrel Tomlinson.
-The cast was as follows: